-Default setting
+\Default setting

-■ Standard Prints one image per page.
-Print Type ⊞ Index Prints the selected images together at a reduced size in an index format. ■ Both Prints the images in both the standard and index formats.
-Date (On/Off) Adds the date to the print.
+Standard Prints one image per page.
+Prints the selected images together a I III Index t a Print Type reduced size in an index format. ııa Prints the images in both the standard and index formats. d Date (On/Off) Adds the date to the print.
 File No. (On/Off) Adds the file number to the print.
-Clear DPOF data (On/Off) Clears all print settings after the images print.
+Clear DPOF data (On/Off) Clears all print settings after the imaginarint. es

-2 Use the ↑ or ♦ button to select [Print Type], [Date], [File No.], [Clear DPOF data] and then use the ↓ or ▶ button specify the settings.
+2 Select [Print Type], [Date], [File No.], [Clear DPOF data] and then specify the settings.

-- The Date and File No. settings change according to the Print Type as follows. - Index [Date] and [File No.] cannot be set to [On] at the same time - Standard or Both [Date] and [File No.] can be set to [On] at the same time, however, the printable information may vary between printers. - Images dated using (Postcard Date Imprint mode) (p.
-33) are always printed with the date, regardless of the [Date] setting.
-As a result, if [Date] is also set to [On], the date will end up being printed twice on these images. - Dates print in the style specified in the [Date/Time] menu (p.
-22, Basic Guide p.
-7).
+- The Date and File No. settings change according to the Print Type as follows. - Index [Date] and [File No.] cannot be set to [On] at the same time. - Standard or Both [Date] and [File No.] can be set to [On] at the same time, however, the printable information may vary between printers. - Embedded dates in (Postcard Date Imprint mode) (p.
+36) print out even when [Date] is set to [Off]. - Dates print in the style specified in the [Date/Time] menu (p.
+26, Basic Guide p.
+3). - Do not set the date in the DPOF print settings when printing images that have had the date embedded with the [Date Stamp] function.
+This may cause the date to be printed twice.